18 Things To Look For In A Memory Care Facility

 Some memory care patients require more supervision than others.
 If your loved one has advanced dementia or Alzheimer's, they may require nearly constant supervision.
 Make sure that the memory care facility you choose offers enough staffing to provide this supervision at the level they need.

-Not all memory care facilities may be equipped to maintain constant supervision and extreme cases.
+Not all memory care facilities may be equipped to maintain constant supervision in extreme cases.
 It can be important that, when you are interviewing the facility, you make clear the level of care that your loved one requires so that they can assure you whether they are equipped to care for your loved one.

 Quality of nursing care